infinitered/ignite/docs/boilerplate/app/devtools/Devtools.md

 ### ReactotronConfig.ts

-The `reactotron-mst` plugin is included for Mobx-State-Tree support.
+The `reactotron-mst` plugin is included for MobX-State-Tree support.

 ```typescript
 import { mst } from "reactotron-mst"